SwamiKedari/-TrafficSignNet-/README.md

 41	End of no passing

-42	End of no passing by vechiles over 3.5 metric tons
+42	End of no passing by vehicles over 3.5 metric tons

 ## Each image in the dataset is of size (32,32)